zhuchangyan/zhuchangyan.github.io/content/post/2023-11-09-RMT-theory.md

 ![SEM image of random spectrometers](/post_img/2023--11-09-RMT-theory/SEM_spectromet.png) **Figure 1:** SEM image of frabricated random spectrometers.
 Figure adapted from Ref.
 [1].

 Luckily, in mathematics we have Random matrix theory (RMT) which are used to desribe statistics of eigenfrequencies and associated eigenfunctions.
-Since in spectrometers the most important properties we care about is the resolution which basically can be represented as
+Since in spectrometers the most important properties we care about is the resolution which basically can be represented as the correlation function.

 ### 1.1 General description